feyzasyf/feyzasyf/README.md

 - :telescope: I’m a self-taught web developer

-- 🌱 I’m currently working with React.js adn experimenting with Vue and Svelte
+- 🌱 I’m currently working with React.js and experimenting with Vue and Svelte

 - :seedling: Exploring Backend development with C# and Rust.